Area Rate Efficiency in Multi-Link Molecular Communications: Introduction

 To systematically address the research question posed above, we study a \ac{3D} multipoint-to-multipoint \ac{MC} system comprising multiple non-cooperative, spatially distributed point-to-point transmission links and analyze the system in the asymptotic regime with a large number of \ac{TX} and \ac{RX} nodes.
 As in conventional wireless communications, we define a location model for the positions of the \ac{TXs} and \ac{RXs} in the considered multi-link \ac{MC} setup \cite{Andrews2011CellNetwork,Nasri2016HexagonalNetwork}.
-For wireless cellular networks, the two most common geometric models for the locations of the base stations are fixed hexagonal and random grids, respectively \cite{Nasri2016HexagonalNetwork}.
+For wireless cellular networks, the two most common geometric models for the locations of base stations are fixed hexagonal and random grids, respectively \cite{Nasri2016HexagonalNetwork}.
 In both models, the positions of the users are assumed to be random.
 The authors in \cite{Andrews2011CellNetwork} show that, for real-world base station locations, one relevant performance metric, namely the signal-to-interference-plus-noise-ratio (SINR) experienced by the users, is upper bounded by the SINR of the users in an idealized grid network, and lower bounded by the SINR of the users in a random network.
 While existing research on multi-link \ac{MC} systems is based on randomly positioned \ac{TXs} and \ac{RXs} \cite{Deng2017MU3D, Zabini2019SDSecondOrder, Dissanayake2019InterferenceMitLarScal, Fang2021QuorumSensing}, in this work, we assume an idealized, fixed, and predefined grid structure for the \ac{TXs} and \ac{RXs}.
+In particular, the \ac{TXs} and \ac{RXs} are arranged on a virtual \ac{TX} and \ac{RX} plane, respectively, cf. \Figure{fig:system_model}.
 Therefore, the model considered in this paper provides a new perspective on multi-link \ac{MC} systems.
 We evaluate the performance of the considered system by deriving an analytical expression for the \ac{ARE}.
-The main contributions of this work include: \begin{enumerate} \item An analytical expression for the \ac{CIRs}\acused{CIR} of all \ac{TX}-\ac{RX} links for multipoint-to-multipoint molecule transmission via diffusion and uniform flow is derived assuming point \ac{TXs} and cylindrical, transparent \ac{RXs}. \item Based on the \ac{CIR} and a statistical model, mathematical expressions for the optimal detection threshold of a threshold detector, the \ac{BER}, the link rate, the spatial multiplexing rate, and finally the \ac{ARE} are derived in the asymptotic regime with a large number of \ac{TX}-\ac{RX} links. \item By analyzing the \ac{ARE}, we demonstrate a fundamental tradeoff between the spatial multiplexing rate and the \ac{IUI} dependent link rate on the overall performance of the considered multipoint-to-multipoint transmission system.
-Our analysis shows that there exists an optimal number of transmission links per unit area which maximizes the \ac{ARE}. \item We show that the optimal transmission link density, which maximizes the \ac{ARE}, dependents on the number of released molecules and the diffusion coefficient of the molecules.
-However, the background noise concentration and the grid structure have a negligible impact on the optimal link density. \item We show that the considered cellular structure, the approximation error in the calculation of the threshold value, and the optimization of the receiver radius have only a minor impact on the maximum \ac{ARE}. \end{enumerate}
+The main contributions of this work include: \begin{enumerate} \item An analytical expression for the \ac{CIRs}\acused{CIR} of all \ac{TX}-\ac{RX} links for multipoint-to-multipoint molecule transmission via diffusion and uniform flow is derived assuming point \ac{TXs} and cylindrical, transparent \ac{RXs}. \item Based on the \ac{CIR} and a statistical model, mathematical expressions for the optimal detection threshold of a threshold detector, the \ac{BER}, the link rate, the spatial multiplexing rate, and finally the \ac{ARE} are derived in the asymptotic regime of a large number of \ac{TX}-\ac{RX} links. \item By analyzing the \ac{ARE}, we demonstrate a fundamental tradeoff between the spatial multiplexing rate and the \ac{ILI} dependent link rate on the overall performance of the considered multipoint-to-multipoint transmission system.
+Our analysis shows that there exists an optimal number of transmission links per unit area which maximizes the \ac{ARE}.
+We further show that an optimal link density also exists in the presence of \ac{ISI}, which is revealed by analyzing an extension of the \ac{ARE} denoted as \ac{ARTE}. \item We show that the optimal transmission link density, which maximizes the \ac{ARE}, depends on the number of released molecules and the diffusion coefficient of the molecules.
+Furthermore, our results reveal that the background noise concentration and the choice of the grid structure have negligible impact on the optimal link density. \end{enumerate}